rust-lang/rfcs/text/3692-feature-unification.md

 This is done in the config instead of the manifest:
 - As this can change from run-to-run, this covers more use cases
 - As this fits easily into the `resolver` table. there is less design work

+We could extend this with configuration for to exclude packages for the various use cases mentioned.
+Supporting excludes as environemnt/project configuration complexity as well as implementation complexity.

 # Prior art
 [prior-art]: #prior-art